foremanmining/foreman-api/README.md

 `/api/actions`

-API endpoint that can be leveraged to run actions against miners.
+API endpoint that can be leveraged to run actions against miners and check the action statuses.
 The following actions are supported by this library:

 - change-pools: apply a pool change to the provided ASICs
 - network: apply a network config to the provided ASICs